For Uber, 2016 has been one bumpy ride.

 On August 18, a judge rejected the $100 million settlement Uber had reached with drivers in California and Massachusetts over their independent contractor misclassification.
 Two weeks later, The Wall Street Journal reported that Google would launch its own ride-sharing service via popular route-finding app Waze.

-Finally, in October, New York’s Department of Labor ruled that Uber drivers are employees.
+Finally, in October, New York’s Department of Labor ruled that Uber drivers are employees—a ruling echoed later that month by three London judges.

 Oof.
 Even for The Most Valuable Startup in the World, that has to hurt.